 We aim for our pupils to confidently and independently use and apply information technology skills to support and extend their learning.
 We develop a culture where the use of ICT (information, communication and technology) becomes second nature to our pupils, thus ensuring they are ready and able to embrace the technological advances of the future.

 Pupils in all Key Stages have access to classroom PC’s or laptops, and iPads or android tablets.
-The pupils are taught using Interactive Whiteboards, visualisers, digital cameras, voice recorders and numerous other technologies which encompass whole class and child specific software and hardware (Zoomtext, BrailleNote, etc).
-Each class has its own Class Blog where they share information about their week through the school website.
+The pupils are taught using Interactive Whiteboards, digital cameras, voice recorders and numerous other technologies which encompass whole class and child specific software and hardware (Zoomtext, BrailleNote, etc).
+The pupils are also taught how to use different equipment – ie the green screen technology we aim to build on the children’s prior experiences and improve their skills even further.

 There is a key emphasis on learning skills for computing; these will include programming, debugging and exchanging information.
 The pupils are taught how to use ICT safely and at regular points throughout the year pupils undertake online safety sessions on topics such as cyberbullying or keeping information safe.